-- QUERO QUITAR S.A. for a share of 11.46% of the capital, a Brazilian fintech company operating in the field of digital collection; - BIDX1 Acquisitions Limited for a share of 15.20% of the capital, a British company specialising in the promotion and execution of real estate transactions by way of real time online auction processes.
+- QUERO QUITAR S.A. for a share of 11.46% of the capital, a Brazilian fintech company operating in the field of digital collection; - BidX1 Acquisitions Limited for a share of 17.70% of the capital, a British company specialising in the promotion and execution of real estate transactions by way of real time online auction processes.

-Finally, doValue - by way of doNext - holds an indirect minority shareholding equal to 16% of the capital in Società Gestione Crediti Delta S.p.A. ("SGCD"), a company operating in the field of credit recovery and management in Italy.
+Finally, doValue - through doNext - holds an indirect minority interest of 16% of the capital in Società Gestione Crediti Delta S.p.A. ("SGCD"), a company operating in the field of debt management and debt collection in Italy.
 In line with Principle I of the Corporate Governance Code, the Board of Directors plays a fundamental guidance role over the Issuer with the aim of pursuing its sustainable success.
 In that regard, on 16 December 2021, the Board of Directors attributed to the Risks and Related Party Transactions Committee also functions in relation to sustainability, with the aim of receiving support from that Committee in the analysis of issues relevant to the pursuit of sustainable success, namely the generation of value in the long-term to the benefit of the shareholders, taking account of the interests of other relevant stakeholders for the Company.
 For an in-depth analysis of the duties and responsibilities of the committee in question, see Section 9.2 of this Report.

-doValue, in the capacity of Issuer included in entities of public interest, presented during the Financial Year the Non-Financial Consolidated Declaration drafted in conformity with Legislative Decree 254/2016 - which implements Directive 2014/95/EU - for the 2020 financial year and the respective Consob Implementing Regulation adopted with Resolution no. 20267 dated 18 January 2018, approved by the Board of Directors on 30 March 2021.
+doValue, in the capacity of Issuer included in entities of public interest, presented during the Financial Year the Non-Financial Consolidated Declaration drafted in conformity with Legislative Decree 254/2016 - which implements Directive 2014/95/EU - for the 2021 financial year and the respective Consob Implementing Regulation adopted with Resolution no. 20267 of 18 January 2018, approved by the Board of Directors on 17 March 2022.